IshiharaLab/BayesianForceInference/README.md

 This is a script for performing force inference in epithelial mechanics, proposed in [1] and [2].

-Likelihood is accounted by force balance equations among cell membrane junctions and cell pressures at vertices.
+Likelihood is accounted by force balance equations among cell membrane tensions and cell pressures at vertices.
-Prior is given by the expectation that membrane tensions is positive and uniform.
+Prior is given by the expectation that membrane tensions are positive and uniform.
 Then the tensions and pressures are inferred by MAP estimation.
 Empirical Bayes method is adopted where hyper-parameters are determined to minimize ABIC.